APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-03-Team-MLNSD-Villamin-Wood-and-Iron-Works-System.md

 ***
 ## Company Profile
-**Brief Background**<br><br>
+### **Brief Background**
-Mr. Manuel R. Villamin Jr, owner of Villamin Wood and Iron Works, established on 1983 located at MRT Ave, Taguig, 1633 Metro Manila, Philippines.
-It is a manufacturing enterprise where products are made to order, in which it has demonstrated that its products are made from high quality materials.
+<p>Mr. Manuel R. Villamin Jr, owner of Villamin Wood and Iron Works, established on 1983 located at MRT Ave, Taguig, 1633 Metro Manila, Philippines.
+It is a manufacturing enterprise where products are made to order, in which it has demonstrated that its products are made from high quality materials. </p>

 ***
 # Business Case